-When do you need to pay tax on the interest you earn on a term deposit?
-Read on to find out.
+You need to pay tax on the interest you earn on a term deposit.

 fixed for 6 months

 Enjoy a competitive interest rate and guaranteed returns on balances from $100,000 with a Citibank Term Deposit Account.
 Plus, pay no account keeping fees.